 The Joker card is known for its versatility, from a wildcard in Rummy to its commanding authority as the 'Bird' in Call Break.
 It plays several roles, including a Trump, a Wild card, and sometimes just an extra without purpose.
 But have you ever wondered where this card originated and how it evolved?

-A Joker is a playing card often found in most decks, along with the standard four suits.
 It is a special card that does not belong to any given suit.
 Joker is a wild card in several card games, making it more fun and exciting.
+In the latter half of the 20th century, the presence of Joker became prominent, specifically in Spanish and French decks of playing cards.

 How many Jokers are in a deck of cards?

 A standard deck has two Jokers.
-You could find four suits in a traditional deck—Hearts, Diamonds, Clubs, and Spades.
+You could find four suits in a traditional deck: Hearts, Diamonds, Clubs, and Spades.
 Jokers are not always included.
 The use of Joker depends on the game you are playing; in most card games, it is used as a wild card.

-The Symbolism of the Joker Card
+Appearance of the Joker Card

 Role of Joker in Card Games